-If just the thought of cutting an onion is making you teary, don't worry, this chef-approved method will have you slicing and dicing like a pro in no time.
-It's important to nail the technique because cutting an onion the wrong way can actually affect the way a dish tastes!
+If just the thought of slicing into an onion is making you teary, don't worry: This chef-approved method will have you slicing and dicing like a pro in no time.
+It's important to nail the technique because cutting an onion the wrong way can actually affect the way a dish tastes.

-3. Chop one end off the onion so you have a steady base to place it on the cutting board.
+- Chop one end off of the onion so you have a steady base to place it on the cutting board.
 Cut the onion in half and peel off the papery skin.

 - Place the peeled onion half, flat side down, on the cutting board and hold it gently on the top.
 Make several cuts lengthwise to make rows of strips, without cutting through the root end, which will keep the onion together while making the final dice.